The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Results and Discussions

-Illustrated by Figures \ref{fig:prob-h3} and \ref{fig:prob-h2h2} are comparisons of computational results in Schwarzschild sapce with those in flat space for the H + H$_2$ and H$_2$ + H$_2$ systems, respectively.
-While Figure \ref{fig:wat-cu111-prob} illustrates similar comparison for the H$_2$O/Cu(111) system, Figure \ref{fig:spec-an} illustrates the spectrum band of the anthracene cation in the $\tilde{B}\;{}^2A_u$ state with various values of $\varrho$.
-In these figures, the black lines are computational results in the flat space.
+Illustrated by Figure \ref{fig:num-results} are comparisons of dynamics results in the Schwarzschild sapcetime with those in flat spacetime for H + H$_2$, H$_2$ + H$_2$, H$_2$O/Cu(111), and anthracene cation in $\tilde{B}\;{}^2A_u$.
+Figure \ref{fig:berry-phase-var} illustrates relation between $\varrho$ and the time-dependent geometric phase of the nuclear wave function.
+In these figures, the black lines are results in the flat space.
 The cyan, maroon, light yellow, light green, violet, yellow, green, blue, and red lines represent reactive or scattering probabilities for $\varrho$ values of $0.60$, $0.50$, $0.40$, $0.30$, $0.20$, $0.10$, $0.05$, $0.03$, and $0.01$, respectively.
-In summary, the present numerical results demonstrate the following two point.
-First, the gravitational field drastically reduces the reaction probability, scattering probability, spectrum band making these molecular properties approach to zero at $\varrho>0.60$.
-Second, at an appropriate strength, the gravitational field appears to amplify the lowest-energy resonance of the reaction if there exists one.
-Third, the gravitational field causes the spectrum band to undergo a blueshift.
+The present numerical results demonstrate the following two point.
+First, the spacetime curvature (and hence the gravitational field) drastically reduces the reaction probability, scattering probability, spectrum band making these molecular properties approach to zero at $\varrho>0.60$.
+Second, at an appropriate strength, the spacetime curvature appears to amplify the lowest-energy resonance of the reaction if there exists one.
+Third, the spacetime curvature causes the spectrum band to undergo a blueshift.
+Finally, unlike the above cases, while the phase itself depends on $\varrho$, the transition of the Berry phase is hardly influenced by the spacetime curvature, as shown in Figure \ref{fig:berry-phase-var}.
+This might be arisen from the fact that the Berry phase originates from the curvature of the parameter space, which is generally independent of the spacetime background.
+As a result, the spacetime curvature hardly influences the phase transition.